10 Palm Trees That Grow in Virginia (with Pictures)

 Dwarf Palmetto Palm (Sabal minor).
 Photo by Wiki Commons.

-Dwarf Palmetto, scientific name Sabal minor, is native to southeastern United States.
-Often confused with saw palmetto, dwarf palmetto is a clumping plant with a trunk that is either very short or below the ground.
+The Dwarf Palmetto, scientifically named Sabal minor, is native to the southeastern United States.
+Often mistaken for the saw palmetto, the dwarf palmetto is a clumping plant with a trunk that is either very short or below the ground.

 8. California Fan Palm Tree (Washingtonia filifera)